sandbox-quantum/Tangelo/README.rst

 The ``examples`` folder of this repository contains various Jupyter notebook tutorials, and other examples.
 We wrote a number of them, but nothing prevents users from contributing more notebook content, to show what they have been doing with Tangelo!
-You can visualize a number of pre-run notebooks directly on Github or in our Sphinx documentation.
+You can visualize notebooks directly on Github, most of them have been pre-run.

 If you'd like to be able to run them locally, we suggest you use `Jupyter notebooks inside a virtual environment <https://janakiev.com/blog/jupyter-virtual-envs/>`_.

 - Install Jupyter and ipykernel in your environment:
 .. code-block::